CReynoldson/whats-the-weather/README.md

 3. Once you're safely in your virtual environment, run `pip install -r requirements.txt` to download dependencies

-4. Run the app with `python main.py` - please note, this app requires python3 so depending on your personal paths set up you may need to run `python3 main.py` instead.
+4. Run the app with `python main.py` - please note, this app requires python3 so depending on your personal path set up you may need to run `python3 main.py` instead.
+You know how to get to python3 on your own computer better than I do, so I shan't tell you how to live your life.

+5. For maximum enjoyment and profit you will want to add `app-token=PatrickIsPurrfect` to your query parameters.
+Patrick is my cat and he walked across the keyboard often enough during this challenge that I felt he should be included in some way.

 ### What did you not include in your solution that you want us to know about?